Skip to content

 Introduction: what if the key to your next competition was decided the day before?

-You spend weeks preparing your horse, refining your technique, working on fitness… But have you thought about the familiarisation session the day before the show?
+You spend weeks preparing your horse, refining your technique, working on fitness… but have you thought about the familiarisation session the day before the competition?

-In equestrian sport, a schooling session on site the day before a competition is not only permitted under the rules, but strongly recommended by top-level riders and trainers.
+In equestrian sport, a schooling session on site the day before a competition is not only permitted by the rules — it is also strongly recommended by top riders and trainers.
 Yet this practice remains underused by amateur riders.

 What is horse familiarisation at a competition?